-The mission of the Athletic Training Education Program (ATEP) is to provide a comprehensive, progressive educational and clinical foundation to prepare students for a career in athletic training.
-The clinical settings serve as learning laboratories for students admitted into the ATEP.
+The mission of the Athletic Training Program (AT Program) is to provide a comprehensive, progressive educational and clinical foundation to prepare students for a career in athletic training.
+The clinical settings serve as learning laboratories for students admitted into the AT Program.
 This program will prepare students to take the Board of Certification (BOC) examination.
 Upon passing, students will be qualified for entry-level careers in athletic training.

-The curriculum and instruction of the exercise science program utilizes a theory to practice model that integrates critical thinking with theory based courses balanced with experiential learning opportunities.
-The program prepares students for further education and/or employment in exercise and sport science, fitness and health related fields.
-The program also prepares students to take nationally recognized certifications.
+The curriculum and instruction of the Exercise Science concentration utilizes a theory to practice model that integrates critical thinking with theory-based courses balanced with experiential learning opportunities.
+The program prepares students for further education and/or employment in exercise and sport science and is a good fit for students considering post undergraduate programs.
+The program also prepares students to earn nationally recognized certifications.